Aruba Ariba: A Taste of Vacation in a Glass

 Where to Try the Aruba Ariba

-If you want to try this iconic boozy cocktail at its birthplace, then head over to the Hilton Aruba Caribbean Resort and Casino.
+If you want to try this iconic boozy cocktail at its birthplace, head to the Hilton Aruba Caribbean Resort and Casino.

 Now it’s on the drink menus of most restaurants all over Aruba!